How is Evidence used in the Programme?

 What is Test Teaching?

 Test teaching, as used in our programme, involves the use of action research in teaching.
-Specifically, this means the use of our programme materials diagnostically in an action research cycle, involving:
+Specifically, this means the use of our methods and materials diagnostically in an action research cycle, involving:

 Planning